 Each year, the FP PeaceGame brings together leading minds across national security policy, international affairs, academia, business, and civil society to “game out” peaceful resolutions to serious conflicts.
 In so doing, FP PeaceGames seek to redefine how we think about conflict resolution and the possibility of peace.

-As part of a very special collaboration, Foreign Policy, the Emirates Diplomatic Academy, and Harvard University’s Belfer Center for Science and International Affairs developed the Future Diplomats PeaceGame to engage and train the next generation of foreign policy leaders.
-Each year, EDA invites diplomatic academies from around the world to nominate their most promising students to participate in this esteemed and innovative program.
+As part of a very special collaboration, Foreign Policy, the Anwar Gargash Diplomatic Academy (AGDA – formerly the Emirates Diplomatic Academy (EDA)), and Harvard University’s Belfer Center for Science and International Affairs developed the Future Diplomats PeaceGame to engage and train the next generation of foreign policy leaders.
+Each year, AGDA invites diplomatic academies from around the world to nominate their most promising students to participate in this esteemed and innovative program.

-Since 2017, our Future Diplomats PeaceGames have included participants from more than 30 countries: Afghanistan, Armenia, Austria, Bahrain, Bulgaria, Chile, Denmark, Egypt, Germany, India, Italy, Jordan, Kenya, Kosovo, Malaysia, Maldives, Mexico, Morocco, the Netherlands, Nigeria, Pakistan, Portugal, Russia, Slovenia, South Africa, South Sudan, Spain, Sudan, Thailand, United Arab Emirates, United Kingdom, United States.
+Since 2017, our Future Diplomats PeaceGames have included participants from more than 30 countries: Afghanistan, Albania, Armenia, Austria, Bahrain, Belgium, Bulgaria, Chile, Denmark, Egypt, Georgia, Germany, Greece, India, Israel, Italy, Jordan, Kenya, Kosovo, Malaysia, Maldives, Mexico, Morocco, the Netherlands, Nigeria, Pakistan, Portugal, Russia, Slovenia, South Africa, South Sudan, Spain, Sri Lanka, Sudan, Thailand, United Arab Emirates, United Kingdom, United States.

 2019 Future Diplomats PeaceGame